mozilla-services/heka-docs/source/architecture/extending.rst

     using the `Runner` plugin as an input.)

-It is important to realize that all of the `DataRecycler` methods will be simultaneously in use by the entire pool of Heka pipelines, to they must be reentrant. `ZeroOutData` and `PrepOutData` can (and should) modify the passed `outData` pointer object, but they should **not** try to assume ownership of writer attributes or any other resource that may be in contention.
+It is important to realize that all of the `DataRecycler` methods will be simultaneously in use by the entire pool of Heka pipelines, so they must be thread-safe. `ZeroOutData` and `PrepOutData` can (and should) modify the passed `outData` pointer object, but they should **not** try to assume ownership of writer attributes or any other resource that is also available to other goroutines.

 .. _writer_interface: